On certain Fourier expansions for the Riemann zeta function: Introduction and Main Results

 By selecting $x=\frac{1}{2}\tan(\phi),$ we return to the classical Fourier expansion, since $f(\frac{1}{2}\tan(\phi))$ is periodic in $\pi.$ The main method applied in their paper to compute the constants $a_n$ is the Cauchy residue theorem.
 However, it is possible (as noted therein) to directly work with the integral

 Many remarkable results were extracted from the Fourier expansion (1.2)--(1.3), including criteria for the Lindel$\ddot{o}$f Hypothesis [7, Theorem 4.6].
-Let $\rho$ denote the the nontrivial zeros of $\zeta(s)$ in the critical region $(0,1),$ and $\Re(\rho)=\alpha,$ $\Im(\rho)=\beta.$ The goal of this paper is to offer some more applications of (1.2)--(1.3), and state a criteria for the Riemann Hypothesis by applying a theorem of Wiener [15].
-Recall that the Riemann Hypothesis is the statement that $\alpha\notin(\frac{1}{2},1).$ \begin{theorem} Assuming the Riemann Hypothesis, we have that there exists a Fourier expansion for $1/\zeta(\sigma+ix)$ for $\frac{1}{2}<\sigma<1.$ Namely,
+Let $\rho$ denote the the nontrivial zeros of $\zeta(s)$ in the critical region $(0,1),$ and $\Re(\rho)=\alpha,$ $\Im(\rho)=\beta.$ The goal of this paper is to offer some more applications of (1.2)--(1.3), including a criteria for the Riemann hypothesis.
+Recall that the Riemann Hypothesis is the statement that $\alpha\notin(\frac{1}{2},1).$ \begin{theorem} For $\sigma>1,$ $x\in\mathbb{R},$

 where Moreover, if the zeros of $\zeta(s)$ are simple, we have

 where for $n\ge1,$

 where